-6.6 Medical Record Review
+6.5 Medical Record Review

 Federal regulations require Medicare MCOs and their agents review medical records in an effort to avoid over or under payment and verify medical record documentation support for diagnostic conditions.
 Additionally, the vice president or local health plan leadership for quality management and the Quality Management Committee conduct medical record audits periodically and use the results in the provider recredentialing process.
 Wellpoint may contract with a third-party vendor to acquire medical records or conduct onsite reviews.
 Under 45 CFR § 164.502 (HIPAA implementation), providers are permitted to disclose requested data for the purpose of healthcare operations after they have obtained the general consent of the member.
 A general consent form should be an integral part of your medical record file.

-6.7 CMS Medicare Risk Adjustment Data Validation Audits
+6.6 CMS Medicare Risk Adjustment Data Validation Audits

-As part of the risk adjustment process, CMS performs two different types of validation audits: Contract Level RADV and Part C Improper Payment Measure (IPM) Audits.
+As part of the risk adjustment process, CMS performs two different types of validation audits: Contract-Specific RADV and Part C Improper Payment Measure (IPM) Audits.
 Both audits are used to validate the MA members' diagnosis data that was previously submitted by Medicare Advantage Organizations.
 These audits are typically performed once a year.
-If the Medicare Advantage Organization is selected by CMS to participate in a Contract Level RADV and/or Part C IPM Audit, the Medicare Advantage Organization and the providers that treated the MA members included in the audit will be required to submit medical records to validate the diagnosis data previously submitted and for which Medicare risk adjustment payment was received.
+If the Medicare Advantage Organization is selected by CMS to participate in a Contract-Specific RADV and/or Part C IPM Audit, the Medicare Advantage Organization and the providers that treated the MA members included in the audit will be required to submit medical records for the diagnosis codes included in the audit sample.
+The medical records will be used by CMS to assess if the diagnosis data is supported by the medical record, an important CMS requirement.
 More information related to risk adjustment can be found at cms.gov.

-6.8 Other Risk Adjustment Documentation Reviews and Audits
+6.7 Other Risk Adjustment Documentation Reviews and Audits